xtendui/xtendui/README.md

 ## Custom UI made easy with simplicity and total freedom

-Xtend UI is a powerful frontend library of tailwind components enhanced by vanilla js.
+Xtend UI is a powerful frontend library of Tailwind CSS components enhanced by vanilla js.
 It helps you build interfaces with advanced interactions and animations.

 * Css with [Tailwind CSS](https://tailwindcss.com/) and [Postcss](https://postcss.org/)
 * Some animations and interactions with [Gsap](https://greensock.com/gsap/)